Home / Career Guides / Appraiser

 What skills are beneficial for an appraiser to have?

-They need exceptional attention to detail as they often analyze numerous properties and assets with varying characteristics.
-They also need excellent communication and customer service skills to interact with clients and explain their findings.
-Analytical skills and a solid understanding of business, economics, and market trends are also important.
-Proficiency in database software and geographical information systems (GIS) is also beneficial.
+They need exceptional attention to detail, excellent communication and customer service skills, analytical skills, and a solid understanding of business, economics, and market trends.
+Proficiency in database software and GIS is also beneficial.

 What are common tasks for an appraiser?